-Many years ago, when I was about 18-19 I joined a diving club.
-We would put on scuba gears and descend in the opaque gloomy water of the lakes in the Leningrad region.
+Many years ago, when I was around 18-19, I joined a diving club.
+We would put on scuba gears and descend into the opaque waters of the lakes in the Leningrad region.

-We swam in the dark waters beating up the mud from the bottom of the lake.
+We swam in the dark water beating up the mud from the bottom of the lake.
 It was interesting yet cold and scary… Long forgotten memories…

-Some 20 plus years later I was vacating in Thailand with my family and we took and excursion to Phi Phi Island.
+Some 20-plus years later our family was on a vacation in Thailand.
+We took an excursion to Phi Phi Island.
 The brochure advertised ‘snorkeling’ to which I did not pay much attention because I was not familiar with this word.

-After an hour ride our motor boat stopped in the middle of the blue lagoon and the guide said: ‘Quickly put on your life jackets, masks and fins and start diving.’
+After an hour’s ride, our motor boat stopped in the middle of the blue lagoon and the guide said: ‘Quickly put on your life jackets, masks, and fins and start diving.’

-The international public slowly started to undress and to put on diving gear.
+The international public slowly started to undress and put on their diving gear.
 Awkwardly they jumped into the water.

-I was in such anticipation that I left my family behind, put on the mask and fins and dived into the sea without the life jacket.
+I was in such anticipation that I left my family behind.
+I quickly put on the mask and fins and dived into the sea without the life jacket.
 I did not want to float on the surface of the water like a lifebuoy.

-I started diving – carefully at first and then deeper and deeper, reaching to the very bottom of the lagoon.
-My body was quickly recalling the long forgotten skills.
+I started diving – carefully at first and then deeper and deeper, reaching the very bottom of the lagoon.
+My body was quickly recalling the long-forgotten skills.

 The tropical underwater world which opened in front of my eyes was magical – the warm transparent blue waters, the multicolor fish, corrals.